Fermion Thermal Field Theory for a Rotating Plasma (with Applications to Neutron Stars): Fermion path integral

 \section{Fermion path integral}

 So far free fermions or quasi-free fermions (where in-medium effects are included by effective masses and effective chemical potentials) have been discussed.
 Now, in order to investigate general fermion interacting theories, with arbitrary values of $\Omega$, as well as $T$ and the $\mu_a$, path integral methods are used.
-Here it is obtained the path integral formula for the thermal Green's functions \be \Tr (\rho \mathcal{T} \mathcal{O}_1(x_1) ... \mathcal{O}_n(x_n)), \ee where the $\mathcal{O}_i$ are operators involving the fermion fields $\Psi_s$.
+Here it is obtained the path-integral formula for the thermal Green's functions \be \langle \mathcal{T} \mathcal{O}_1(x_1) ... \mathcal{O}_n(x_n) \rangle = \Tr (\rho \mathcal{T} \mathcal{O}_1(x_1) ... \mathcal{O}_n(x_n)), \ee where the $\mathcal{O}_i$ are operators involving the fermion fields $\Psi_s$.
 Such a formula, in the presence of $\Omega$ and $\mu_a$ can be derived by combining the corresponding discussion in the absence of $\Omega$ and $\mu_a$ of Ref.~\cite{Salvio:2024upo} with the derivation of the path-integral formula of thermal Green's functions for purely scalar theories of~\cite{Salvio:2025rma}, as it is now illustrated.